The Rodger Wright Centre

 What does it look like ?

-Ritalin comes in a variety of shapes and sizes, in pill or tablet form.
+Ritalin comes in a variety of shapes and sizes, in pill, tablet or capsule form. www.erowid.org/ to source images.

 How is it used ?